MicroControleurMonde/RP2040-RNG/CAcert_Analysys.md

 - Its use in Cryptography, Authentication, Session Key generation is subject to caution.

-- the following uses, on the other hand, should not pose any problems
+### The following uses, on the other hand, should not pose any problems
 * Statistical simulations and modelling
 * Software testing and validation
 * Games and lotteries